EffectiveRange/mrhat-rtcwake-cpp/README.md

 ## Operation

-The EPSON RX8130CE RTC supports alarm interrupts on a minute granularity, and also the fact that shutdown and boot up are non-zero time operations a 2 minutes minimum sleep time has been selected and is enforced by this wrapper.
-If less than 2 minutes specified with either time spec mode, then the program returns an error.
+The EPSON RX8130CE RTC supports alarm interrupts on a minute granularity, and also the fact that shutdown and boot up are non-zero time operations we decided to use the RTC's periodic wakeup timer functionality so that in case a very near timepoint is specified, then there is zero chance missing the wakeup interrup.

-Also the RTC has a maximum alarm window of a calendar month.
-This constraint is also enforced by this wrapper, if a longer sleep period is requested, then the program returns an error.

-Otherwise if a valid time-point is specified, then the RTC alarm is armed, and the wrapper will invoke `poweroff --halt` which halts the system using the `sytemctl` utility on the normal Raspbian OS iamge.
+If a valid time-point is specified, then the RTC alarm is armed the program uses the driver's ioctl API for setting the wakeup timer.
+Based on the mode specified the program then halts the system using the `sytemctl` utility on the normal Raspbian OS iamge.
 There's an extreme low power (XLP) PIC-18-Q20 family MCU onboard, that reacts to the RTC interrupt with our [default Firmware](https://github.com/EffectiveRange/fw-mrhat), and executes the wake-from-halt procedure - which is pulling the SCL line low - that in turn boots up the Raspberry Pi.